harmony-one/HRC/examples/node-hrc20/README.md

 # HRC
 Harmony NodeJS SDK Demo

-For now this is a copy of `/examples/node-sdk`

-# TODO
-* HRC20 Contracts Integration

 ## Overview
 This sample project can be cloned to interact with the Harmony Blockchain on Local, Test and Main networks